 In some extreme cases, exposure to airborne contaminants can cause nausea.
 However, vomiting or prolonged nausea that doesn’t abate when you leave the home result from one of two sets of circumstances.

-Either the nausea and vomiting stem from another cause for which you should seek medical attention, or the symptoms result from a serious air quality threat.
+Either nausea and vomiting stem from another cause for which you should seek medical attention, or the symptoms result from a serious air quality threat.

 When airborne contaminants enter your body, they can cause more than a cough.
 Poor air quality, especially when caused by pollutants, can also contribute to respiratory infections and irritation.